-Initially I was attracted to a Yoga practice in India (of all places) in 1985.
+Initially I was attracted to an BKS Iyengar Yoga practice in India (of all places) in 1985.
 It was the physical stretching and opening sensations.
-I could feel the exercise combined with the breathing cleaning out my blood stream and any blockages in my joints I learnt what health felt like.
+I could feel the exercise, combined with the breathing, cleaning out my blood stream and any blockages in my joints I learnt what health felt like.
 I found Yoga was the best thing to clear out the effects of the night before.
-It was not long before I discovered the calming effects Yoga had on my mind and began to understand the spiritual gifts of self knowledge and balancing out any habitual behaviours.
-I soon came to understand what feeling in a balanced healthy state as opposed to an unbalanced state was.
+It was not long before I discovered the calming effects Yoga had on my mind.
+I began to understand the spiritual gifts of self-knowledge and balance.
+Experiencing balance became a reference point for me.

-My father who I adored and followed around as a child – modelled healthy living and nutrition – I fortunately recognised his behaviour as sign of intelligence and the path I wanted to follow.
-My mother used to say “without health you have nothing” – I rember a childhood logo I would see as the train whisked by – “what you eat today, walks and talks tomorrow.”
+My father modelled healthy living and nutrition.
+Fortunately I followed his lead.
+My mother used to say “without health you have nothing”.
+I remember a logo from my childhood I would see as the train whisked by – “what you eat today, walks and talks tomorrow.”

 Yoga and Ayurveda – The Science of Life are traditionally practiced together.
-What is the point of doing a Yoga practice yet not respecting my dosha ( bodies needs ).
+What is the point of doing a Yoga practice yet not respecting my dosha ( body’s needs)?
 Ayurveda has naturally been incorporated into my healthy living.
-I needed energy, health and vitality to do all those things in life, I want to do.
+I need energy, health and vitality to do all those things in life I want to do.

-I now understand the strengths & weaknesses of my Ayurveda dosha or body constitution which is Vata/Pita predominantly air and ether.
+I now understand the strengths and weaknesses of my Ayurveda dosha or body type which is Vata/Pita – predominantly air and ether.
 I have the knowledge to recognise any symptoms of imbalance.
 The seasons, travelling, diet, lifestyle, daily rhythms, ageing, lack of routine, cold foods, climate changes, stimulants etc. can all affect the body and mind of the vata dosha.

 1985 – 1990 Iyengar Yoga student, Australia